graphprompt/graphprompt-web/_posts/2016-08-28-example-post-two.md

 ---
-title: History of the Alembic
+title: Prompt Graph Design
 categories:
 - History
 - External sources
 feature_text: |
-  The History of the Alembic tool
+  we first unify the format of graph prompts and language prompts with the prompt token, token structure, and inserting pattern.
+In this way, the prompting idea from
+  NLP can be seamlessly introduced to the graph area.
 ---

 Dioscorides' ambix (described in his De materia medica) is a helmet-shaped lid for gathering condensed mercury.
 For Athenaeus (~ 225 C.E.) it is a bottle or flask.
 For later chemists it denotes various parts of crude distillation devices.